Executive coaching for navigating greater complexity

 This tension isn’t going away.
 It will show up in different meetings, with different names on the slides, for as long as you’re operating at this level.

 The goal isn’t to eliminate the discomfort.
-It’s to build the capacity to stay steady inside it.
+It’s to build the capacity to stay steady inside it – and to let that steadiness, over time, become the thing people trust most about you.

 Reply...